Shell64/LuaPreProcessor/README.md

 print(5)
 ```

-This preprocessor supports string and comments blocks, except for the $(code) syntax, it will work anywhere and you must prepare your strings for this as well (or it might be replaced). @line codes works with comments and string blocks, it won't run as code if it's inside a string or comment block.
+This preprocessor supports string and comments blocks, except for the $(code) syntax, it will work anywhere and you must prepare your strings for this as well (or it might be replaced). @line codes will be ignored in comments and string blocks.

 There's a built in function for including files, use it